 The investor takeaway

-If the account is meaningful, taxable, and long-horizon, direct indexing usually wins because the market gives you far more harvest opportunities underneath the surface than an ETF can expose.
+If the account is small, low-tax, or short-horizon, the ETF is often the cleaner tool.
+If the account is meaningful, taxable, and long-horizon, direct indexing may deliver better results because the market creates far more harvest opportunities underneath the surface than a single ETF can expose.

 That is not a niche nuance.
 It is the main event.